FLEDGE RTB origin trial

 • externalBidStatus: A status code if the bid was rejected within scoreAd().
 Values are creative status codes.

-Stage 2: Non-rendering experiment
+Stage 2: (Optional) Non-rendering experiment

 Reach out to your account manager or file a ticket through the Authorized Buyer Help Center when you're ready.
-Google will enable the test account for this stage.
+Google will enable the account for this stage.

 Stage 3: Rendering Experiment

 Reach out to your account manager or file a ticket through the Authorized Buyer Help Center when you're ready.
-Google will enable the test account for this stage.
+Google will enable the account for this stage.